• Skip to main content

 Eat it or avoid it – Common Triggers for IBS

 If you experience IBS (irritable bowel syndrome) you know that flare-ups are no fun.
 Learning more about the foods that you should avoid can help you manage your IBS and cut back on flare ups.
-IBS is a common problem that affects the large intestine.
+IBS is a common problem that affects the digestive system, which includes the stomach and intestines.
 It is a chronic disorder, which means symptoms can go away and return throughout your lifetime.
 Some of the most common symptoms patients experience with irritable bowel syndrome include:

 • Excess gas